vusec/hammertime/README.md

 `make all` will build everything there is to build.

-`make clean` removes all previously built files.
+`make clean` removes all previously built files except for fliptables.

+`make cleanall` removes *all* built files.

 ### Getting started ###